raspberrypi/documentation/usage/minecraft/README.md

 to extract the files.
 This will create a new directory in your home folder called `mcpi`, which is where the Minecraft installation lives.

+It is safe to delete the `mcpi.tar.gz` file once you have extracted its contents.
+To do this, enter `rm mcpi.tar.gz`.

 ## Run

 To run Minecraft type: